GPT-5.5 Review 2026: The AI Language Model Setting New Standards

 • Math-heavy workloads requiring the highest accuracy

-• Enterprise automation requiring reliable computer use
+• Enterprise automation requiring computer use

 • Users needing the largest context windows